LukasLovas/VirtualPlatooningIntersectionControl/README.md

    python main.py
    ```

-4. Access the web dashboard at: http://localhost:8080
+4. Access the web dashboard at: http://localhost:8080 (Work in progress)

 ## 🔧 Configuration